 Vitagene also promises not to share information with any third party “without your explicit consent.”
 It also says customers can delete their data from all the company’s servers at any time.
 Personal information like genetic data and login credentials is protected by Security Sockets Layer (SSL) encryption technology.

-Vitagene does use an “anonymous version” of customer information to improve its algorithm.
+Vitagene does use an “anonymous version” specifically to collect user information to improve its algorithm.
 It also says it uses “all practical legal and administrative resources to resist requests from law enforcement.”
 However, the company may be required to comply with valid court orders or subpoenas.

 Vitagene in the News

 Is Vitagene accurate?
 There is little on Facebook and Twitter regarding Vitagene that isn’t from the company itself.
 Similarly, subreddits on genealogy have few references.
-The company has a 3.1-star review on Trustpilot and 3.9 out of 5 stars on Amazon with over 600 reviews.
+The company has a 2.9 out of 5 stars on Trustpilot with 287 reviews and 3.9 out of 5 stars on Amazon with over 700 reviews.

 Negative reviews for Vitagene focus on lengthy wait times for results and vague reports.
 Most customers who gave a negative review indicated that they wanted personalized steps to improve health and diet.
 Positive Vitagene reviews, on the other hand, found the suggestions and advice in the reports helpful for making lifestyle changes.
 Whether these products are the best for you seem to depend on how much personalized detail you are expecting.